lockvoid/therondb.com/_docs/guide/integrating-database.md

 ---
 class: docs guide streaming
 layout: doc
-permalink: /docs/guide/understanding-stream.html
+permalink: /docs/guide/integrating-database.html
-title: Understanding Stream
+title: Integrating Database
 ---

-## Reactive Nature
+# Integrating Database

 Theron works with plain SQL queries and uses all of the advantages of SQL databases.
 It’s able to understand which data is important for clients, depending on the query to the database, and sends only payloads: the small artefacts of data needed in order to construct an entire dataset.

+## Reactive Nature

 Theron’s client library is built on top of [RxJS](http://reactivex.io/rxjs/).
 Data stored in your database is streamed by creating an asynchronous emitter: